Stefan-Driessen/ProMoTe/README.md

     </tr>
     <tr>
       <td>Comment</td>
-      <td>The class of all data sets, data products and use cases that exist and are registered in the data catalog of the data mesh.</td>
+      <td>The class of all distributions, data assets, data products and use cases that exist and are registered in the data catalog of the data mesh.</td>
     </tr>
     <tr>
       <td>Usage Note:</td>